+The national average annual salary estimate for a computer systems analyst in the U.S. is $72,679, according to Payscale.
 Systems analysts are the ultimate problem solvers of the IT field, designing and implementing computer systems to match an organization’s technology and business needs.
-According to Payscale, the national average annual salary for a computer systems analyst in the U.S. is $78,268.

-Here, we’ll go over what a systems analyst does, how to become one, and the factors that influence a systems analyst’s salary (and your preference for Star Wars or Star Trek may just be one of them).
+We’ll go over what a systems analyst does, how to become one, and the factors that influence a systems analyst’s total compensation (and your preference for Star Wars or Star Trek may just be one of them).

 What does a systems analyst do?

-A systems analyst manages the computer systems and procedures within an organization.
-It might sound simple enough, but the job of a systems analyst is anything but easy.
+A systems analyst designs and improves IT systems to meet an organization’s business goals.
+It might sound simple enough, but the job description of a systems analyst is anything but easy.

-A systems analyst may also be referred to as a business systems analyst, information systems analyst, or computer systems analyst.
+A systems analyst may also be referred to by other job titles, such as a business systems analyst, information systems analyst, or computer systems analyst.

 Cost-benefit analysis